-The project addresses the problem of checking of software upgrades.
-Serving this goal, state-of-the-art model checkers hardly use the information of the old version, and reduce it thereby to the standalone verification.
-The purpose of the research is to develop a new technique for checking the software upgrades based on successful verification of the old program and reuse of the invested effort.
+The project addresses the problem of verifying software in C with respect to user-defined properties in the context of bounded model checking.
+Serving this goal, state-of-the-art model checkers hardly use the information of the old version and reduce it thereby to the standalone verification.
+The purpose of the research is to develop a new technique for checking the software based on successful verification of the old verification runs and reuse of the invested effort in consecutive verification runs.

-There are two main contributions made whithin the project:
+There are two main tracks made within the project:

-- A bounded model checker of C using interpolation-based function summaries, FunFrog
+FunFrog: SAT-based bounded model checker of a single C program using interpolation-based function summarization.

 HiFrog: SMT-based bounded model checker of a single C program using SMT-based function summarization and Theory Refinement.

 FunFrog focuses only on propositional logic and consequently, despite behaving in an incremental manner, FunFrog is expensive in many cases in practice.
 HiFrog considers the rich field of first-order theories available in modern SMT solvers.
 On top of HiFrog we propose to use function summaries more generally by translating them to various SMT theories.
 Note that HiFrog significantly outperforms FunFrog.

 2) Verification of different revisions of a program w.r.t a fixed property: Over-approximating function summaries are extracted after a successful verification run of one program version with a fixed property and reused while verifying other versions of the program w.r.t a fixed property.

 eVolCheck: SAT-based bounded upgrade checker of C program versions using interpolation-based function summarization.

 UpProver: SMT-based incremental bounded model checker for verifying different revisions of a C program using SMT-based function summarization.